 If you Google ‘QR Code generator’, you will find many sites that can generate QR Codes.
 If your need is basic, then you can go with any one of them.

 But if you are a serious marketer, you should choose a QR Code generator that best suits your needs.
 For instance, if you just need a QR Code for your business card, you can create a simple Vcard QR Code.
 At no cost.
 But if you need content editing or tracking features, then you will need a best QR Code generator.

 Here’s another example—if you want to simply share a website link, you can create a static Website URL QR Code.
 But if you want to share multiple URLs, you’ll need to make a dynamic Website URL QR Code or a Rich Text QR Code, or a Social Media QR Code.

 In summary, a good generator should be able to create a QR Code that:

 a.
 Can have a personalized design

 b.
-Can store the content you need – website URLs, app store links, text, contact info, etc
+Can store the content you need – website URLs, app store links, QR Code for app link ,text, contact info, etc

 c.
 Show content on mobile landing pages if you don’t have your own website

 e.
 Allow editing the encoded even after generating the QR Code